 Are you thinking about studying Italian in Italy and you do not know how to get a study visa to enter Italy?
 In this article we will explain how to do it.

-The procedure on how to obtain a study visa depends on your country of origin.
+The study visa application procedure depends on your country of origin.

 A) entering in Italy with a tourist visa (ie a simple stamp on entry into the country made by the border authorities) and attending an Italian language course for up to 90 days without a study visa.